cognitivecomputations/dolphinflow-optimizer/README.md

 DolphinFlow is a pragmatic, hardware agnostic, memory-efficient PyTorch optimizer that uses orthogonalization techniques to improve neural network training stability and performance, particularly for models with large, dense layers.

+DolphinFlow is inspired by the optimizers I've worked with, including Muon and AdamW, with a focus on fine tuning pretrained and instruct tuned large language models such as Llama, Mistral, Qwen, DeepSeek, Gemma, Phi, and others.

+DolphinFlow is about results.
+I'm a practitioner, not a theoretician.
+I build things that do things.

 ## Overview

 DolphinFlow addresses several key challenges in training deep neural networks: